Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Check out these popular Marriage-Based Green Card Interview Questions.

-For the K-1 and K-2 visas, the U.S. citizen sponsor needs to file an I-129F petition for their foreign fiancé(e).
-The fiancé(e) is not able to petition for his or her self.
-If the petition is approved, the fiancé(e) will need to go to the U.S. Consulate or Embassy located in his or her home country.
-There, they will need to participate in a one-on-one interview with a consular officer to ensure that your relationship is legitimate.
+For the K-1 and K-2 visas, the U.S. citizen sponsor must file an I-129F petition for their foreign fiancé(e).
+The fiancé(e) can’t petition for himself or herself.
+Once the petition is approved, the fiancé(e) will go to the U.S. Consulate or Embassy located in their home country.
+There, they will participate in a one-on-one interview with a consular officer to ensure that your relationship is legitimate.

 It’s Time to Reunite with Your Spouse in the U.S. Start